Robertfarb/whiteboarding-curriculum/application-materials/cover-letter/cover-letter.md

 * If possible, use the hiring manager’s name.
 If you don't know the hiring manager's name, start with "Hi [Company Name] Team”.
 * Introduce who you are by saying you are a web developer with specific technical skills (JavaScript, Rails, etc).
   * Don’t call yourself a 'Full Stack' engineer.
 While App Academy trained you in the full stack, calling yourself a 'full stack engineer' in is a little premature because 'Full stack' often means so experienced I can build whatever you throw at me.
 For now just call yourself a web developer.
-    * The one exception to this is in the Projects section of your resume.
-There, you use the term 'full stack' to signal to the reader that you built both the front-end and back-end.
+  * Alternatively, a well-crafted but unique opener sometimes catch a reader's attention.
+[This article][cover-letters-article] (and those it links to) can help you brainstorm original content.
 * If relevant, include a sentence about your background (science, engineering, mathematics, CS, finance).
 * Based on the research you’ve done from Phase 0, include a company blurb that show your interest in the company and its values.
 Your company blurb should show *specific knowledge of the industry* or an understanding of *challenges specific to the company*.
 Below are examples:
   * Weak: "I am excited to apply to GeneriCo because we both value high quality code and making awesome products."
   * Strong: "A cloud-based point of sale allows businesses to centralize their transaction data like never before.
 I would love to help build GeneriCo's product and finally bring retail to the cloud."
   * Weak: "I enjoy shopping online and especially like it when the experience is streamlined like on your site.”
   * Strong: "GeneriCo's userbase is growing fast.
 I've dealt with scaling databases and leveraged my mathematics background to develop faster algorithms that enabled further growth."
-* Alternatively, a cover letter that's unique can sometimes draw more attention.
-[This article][cover-letters-article] (and those it links to) can help you brainstorm original ideas.

 ## Phase 3: Skills Paragraphs
 Based on the research you’ve done earlier, draft a few skills paragraphs that include technical and other skills that show you're an engineer capable of filling their position.
 Your skills paragraph may include: